vistalab-technion/cs236781/_pages/info.md

 Final Project: 40%

 The Project might have a competitive component to it.
 If there will be, the course staff will anounce it in advance.

-We are aware for students worries and it wound **Not** effect your final grade by more then 5% (if at all will be a part of the grading), so do not worry for your grade.
+**Reserve Duty**: Please come to the tutor in charge if you have specific needs due to army servise.

-**Language**: All course materials (including lecture and tutorial videos) are provided in English, possible to change upon request.
+**Language**: All course materials (including lecture and tutorial videos) are provided in English.
+This semester the frontal lectures and tutorials will be in Hebrew.

 **Credits**: 3.0.

 ### Prerequisites